TuanLenh/CS100-Final-Project/README.md

 ## Why is this project important or interesting to us?

 Super Smash Bros. is considered one of the most iconic, influential video games of all time, capturing the hearts of many for generations.
 It's a crossover fighting game (developed by Nintendo) that features numerous characters (such as Mario, Luigi, and Bowser) with special powers, unique statistics, and level-up abilities.
 One of the best features of the game is its multiplayer aspet; it allows users to battle with family, friends, and other individuals.
 After playing this game for hours upon hours as children, it's extremely appealing to create a simpler text-based terminal version of the game for this project.
+In doing so, our team will be able to reminisce about the past, bringing happiness to us all.
+As a result of enjoying the game as children, the development process for this project will actually be fun rather than seem like a chore.

 ## What languages/tools/technologies does our team plan to use?

 There are various tools our group will utilize throughout the process of developing our project.

-* Visual Studio Code - Visual Studio Code (also known as VS Code) is a source-code editor developed by Microsoft.
+* [Visual Studio Code](https://code.visualstudio.com/) - Visual Studio Code (also known as VS Code) is a source-code editor developed by Microsoft.
 The majority of our coding will be performed using this program, as it allows for the inclusion of a wealth of flexible extensions to aid developers with projects.
 The user interface is extremely simple to use, and access to a terminal is very helpful as well.

-* Git - Git will be utilized as our version control system, or VCS.
+* [Git](https://git-scm.com/) - Git will be utilized as our version control system, or VCS.
 Git allows users to manage files with ease when collaborating on projects, and it's extremely useful for non-linear workflows.

-* GitHub - GitHub is an Internet-based hosting service for software development/version control using Git.
+* [GitHub](https://github.com/) - GitHub is an Internet-based hosting service for software development/version control using Git.
 GitHub acts like a remote repository, assisting in collaborative development.
 GitHub will be very helpful, as it will allow our team to work on different aspects of the project simultaneously.

 * C++ - C++ is a high-level programming language that was developed in the late-1970s to the early-1980s by Bjarne Stroustrup.
 It's used in a wide variety of applications, and will be the basis of the Super Smash Bros.
 RPG.
 C++ was chosen as the primary programming lanaguage due to familiarity with the language by all of the team members.

+* [CMake](https://cmake.org/) - CMake is a Linux tool that allows users to compile code into executables.
+This tool will primarily be used to compile our code using simple, effectively-named executables for a smooth development process.

+* [Valgrind](https://valgrind.org/) - Valgrind is a Linux tool that helps users debug memory-based errors in code.
+Our group will utilize this tool to fix memory leaks in our program.

+* [Google Test Framework](https://github.com/google/googletest) - The Google Test Framework is a variety of tools developed by Google in order to assist developers with creating/running a diverse volume of test cases to ensure the program works effectively, and all expected outputs are present.

 ## What will be the input/output of our project?